cloverbloom/knowledge-base/systems.md

 		* Accept that you will have week that are failures

-		* Regularly adjust your plan based on actual execution feedback, not assumptions.
+		* Regularly adjust your plan based on actual execution feedback, not assumptions

-		* Accept that not all planned tasks will be completed; focus on critical actions and adjust accordingly.
+		* Accept that not all planned tasks will be completed; focus on critical actions and adjust accordingly

-		* The process of execution is more important than immediate results; build the habit of consistent execution.
+		* The process of execution is more important than immediate results; build the habit of consistent execution

 		* Growth is in facing the facts about your ability to perform